postman-solutions-eng/backstage-postman-plugin/README.md

           ttl: 300000  # 5 minutes
     ```

-If you do not like to apply caching / get quicker updates when new entities get tagged, set a ttl to 0 or a value smaller than the entity service refresh interval.
+If you prefer not to utilise caching and always get the latest information from Postman, you can set the TTL value to 0 or any value smaller than the interval at which the entity service refreshes.

 ### Add the backend plugin to your Backstage application